oneapi-src/oneDNN/README.md

 # Documentation

-* [Developer Guide] explains programming model, supported functionality, and implementation details, and includes annotated examples.
+* [Developer Guide] explains the programming model, supported functionality, and implementation details, and includes annotated examples.
 * [API Reference] provides a comprehensive reference of the library API.